hack-gazaliou/hack-gazaliou.github.io/_posts/2024-06-01-sumo-robot.md

   - PCB Design
   - CAD
 header:
-  teaser: /assets/images/sumo-render.jpg
+  teaser: /assets/images/quart.jpg
+  overlay_image: /assets/images/quart.jpg
+  overlay_filter: 0.5 # Assombrit l'image de fond pour lire le titre
 ---

 Back in the second semester of my first year in Mechatronics, we were thrown into the deep end with a classic challenge: **The Sumo Robot Competition**.

 The rules were standard: a 500g weight limit, strictly defined dimensions (110x110mm), and a circular arena (Dohyo).
 The goal?
 Push the other robot out.